Happy-Ferret/Obsidian-Vault/Middangeard/Ymir.md

 ### v0
 - Flat archive
-	- No internal folders
+	- No internal folders aside of generated `v0` root folder
-	- All contents compiled into root of `.y0` file
+	- All contents compiled into `v0/` of `.y0` file
 - Only assets, no executables or scripts